yaroslav4167/youchat-py/README.md

 ### Example 1
 Use in CLI mode
 ```
-> python youchat.py "Hello!"
+> youchat "Hello!"
 Returns: `'{"generated_text": "Hello!
 How can I assist you today?"}'`

-> python youchat.py -out_type string "How are you?"
+> youchat -out_type string "How are you?"
 Returns: `'As an AI language model, I don't have feelings in the same way humans ...'`
 ```
 ### Example 2